josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

+I believe the ability to block an entire hosting provider from accessing the plugins repository is a power that nobody should have.
+If one could _ever_ be justified in the use of such unthinkably drastic measures, this case most certainly isn't extreme enough to do that.

 Imagine if Microsoft got into a dispute with Apple, and decided to block npm for anyone using a Mac.

 Imagine if Apple got into a dispute with Google, and blocked all text messages from Android phones.